quadient/evolve-script-module-examples/insert-cover-pages-example/README.md

 git clone https://github.com/your-repository.git

-Next, you need to build the cover page generator script.
-In the command line, switch to the folder called cover-page-generator and run the following commands:
+Next, you need to build the insert cover pages script.
+In the command line, switch to the folder called insert-cover-pages and run the following commands:

-cd cover-page-generator yarn install
+cd insert-cover-pages yarn install

 ## Usage